-- (i) Apply the handbrake fully as for parking.
-Do not forget to give the caravan a slight rearwards push to stop the reversing lever collapsing. - (ii) Slacken off the wheel bolts on the wheel to be changed. - (iii) Ensure all corner steadies are in the up position before commencing jacking of the caravan. - (iv) With a suitable jack, jack up the caravan under either the axle tube or the axle mounting plate.
+- Apply the handbrake fully as for parking.
+Do not forget to give the caravan a slight rearwards push to stop the reversing lever collapsing. - (ii) Slacken off the wheel bolts on the wheel to be changed. - (iii) Ensure all corner steadies are in the up position before commencing jacking of the caravan. - (iv) With a suitable jack, jack up the caravan under either the axle tube, the axle mounting plate or designated jacking point.